 We take a careful look at all of the information about your request for coverage of medical care.
-Then, we check to see if we were following all the rules when we said No to your request.
+Then, we check that we were following all the rules when we said No to your request.
 The reviewer will be someone who did not make the original decision.